TengLi931128/Decision_Tree/README.md

 # Decision_Tree
-This is a example about how to build a Decision Tree
+This is a example about how to build a Decision Tree.